 The end user experience

-A CSAT survey request is triggered when a ticket created through a customer conversation is marked as Solved.
-The text included in the survey is localized into one of the available Zendesk languages based on the customer’s location data.
+A CSAT survey request is triggered when a ticket created through a customer interaction in the Web Widget, mobile SDK, or a social messaging channel is marked as Solved.
+The survey questions and answers are localized into one of the available Zendesk languages based on the customer’s location data.

-Feedback reply: After the end user enters a comment, a standard reply is
+- Feedback reply (Web Widget, mobile SDKs, and social channels): After the end user enters a response, a standard reply is offered.

 Note: Currently, the CSAT text cannot be customized.

 Each step in the CSAT survey is optional for end users.
 If they do not wish to participate, they can type a new message in the composer, or end the conversation with no further action.

 If end users choose to ignore CSAT and respond in the composer:

 - If ticket is marked Solved: Ticket will reopen.